OSU-CS362-F16/362Exercises/templates/hw3/README.md

 Answer the following questions in `submissions/hw3/P2.txt`

+1
-1a)  Why don't we need to consider a partition where CardCollection.cards is `null`?
+    a)  Why don't we need to consider a partition where CardCollection.cards is `null`?

-1b) Do we consider every possible state of `CardCollection.cards` in at least one partition?
+    b) Do we consider every possible state of `CardCollection.cards` in at least one partition?

-1c) Do we consider every possible value of `handPos` in at least one partition?
+    c) Do we consider every possible value of `handPos` in at least one partition?

-1d) Is this partitioning complete?
+    d) Is this partitioning complete?
 In other words, does the partitioning above consider every possible combination of CardCollection.cards and handPos?

 2)  Suppose we have a CardCollection  `cc` consisting of 2, 52-card decks (`Card.newDeck()*2`) and we produce a test like the one below